vedii31/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 ### 🌀 Symmetry and Patterns
 - The **rotational symmetry** of the polygon is reflected in the interference pattern.
-- As $( N $) increases, the pattern becomes more circular and complex.
+- As $(N$) increases, the pattern becomes more circular and complex.

 ---